-The above images show major internet properties contemporaneous (and later) to the inventions conceived in the '282 patent, including: Google.com (September 1998), Yahoo.com (March 1995), Amazon.com (1995), Myspace.com (August 2003).24
+The above images show major internet properties contemporaneous (and later) to the inventions conceived in the '282 patent, including: Google.com (September 1998), Yahoo.com (March 1995), Amazon.com (1995), Myspace.com (August 2003).36 development of collaborative filtering systems as directed to solving problems arising out of so called Big Data (a term for modern networked computers that capture considerable volumes of data).

-46. Academics such as Daniela M. Witten of the University of Washington describe the
+49. Academics such as Daniela M. Witten of the University of Washington describe the

 Collaborative filtering is one example of a statistical method that has been newly-developed in the context of Big Data, in order to answer a question that didn't arise with Small Data.
-Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might want to purchase, based on his or her past purchase history as well as purchases made by other customers.25 directed to solving a problem unique to the internet using uniquely computer based technologies.
+Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might want to purchase, based on his or her past purchase history as well as purchases made by other customers.37 directed to solving a problem unique to the internet using uniquely computer based technologies.

-47. Collaborative filtering systems, such as the system taught in the '282 patent were
+50. Collaborative filtering systems, such as the system taught in the '282 patent were